All Episodes

 I can't wait for August 4th.

-We're gonna have some fun with this.
+We're going to have some fun with this.

-Uh, but more importantly, you know what?
+But more importantly, you know what?

-The mob deserves everything I'm going to I do throw at them.
+The mob deserves everything I'm going to, I do throw at them because they are so irresponsible.

 They're so reckless.

-They tell so many lies, they smear so many people.
+They smear so many people.

 You know what?

-You know, good thing Nicholas Sandman, I can't wait to see this kid become a billionaire.
+You know, good thing, Nicholas Sandman, I can't wait to see this kid become a billionaire.

-And that's what's gonna happen.
+And that's what's going to happen.

 But they won't disclose how much we had a private settlement.